Financial Safety Planning

 What does a healthy financial relationship look like?

-- Both partners have access to financial statements and information, although one partner might manage the finances
+- Have access to financial statements and information, although one partner might manage the finances.

-- Couples feel safe to identify and voice when they have different values about money and negotiate financial goals
+- Feel safe to identify and voice when they have different values about money and negotiate financial goals.

-- Both recognize and respect that decision-making is equal, regardless of who earns more income
+- Recognize and respect that decision-making is equal, regardless of who earns more income.

-- Each partner can have access to money on their own
+- Can have access to money on their own.

-- Both are knowledgeable about how money is spent
+- Are knowledgeable about how money is spent.

 While in the relationship…

-- If safe, put extra income (no matter how small) in a private, separate account or hiding place.
+- If it’s safe to do so, put extra income (no matter how small) in a private, separate account or hiding place.

-- Have a plan of what to do if savings is discovered
+- Have a plan of what to do if your savings are discovered.

-- Consider taking at least half joint funds immediately upon leaving, 75% if leaving with children
+- Consider taking at least half of any joint funds immediately upon leaving, or 75% if you’re leaving with children.

-- Document how funds were spent as may be asked to account for expenditures at a later date
+- Document how these funds were spent, as you may be asked to account for expenditures at a later date.

-- Think through all the Pros & Cons to disclosing abuse to employers, public benefits, and housing.
+- Think through all the pros and cons of disclosing abuse to employers, public benefits, and housing.

 Protection Orders

-- Can remove abusive partner from the home and prohibit them from contact.
+- Protection (or restraining) orders can remove abusive partners from the home and prohibit them from contact.

-- Can order temporary economic relief, including child/spousal support or mortgage/rent assistance.
+- They can also order temporary economic relief, including child support, spousal support, mortgage assistance, and/or rent assistance.
 Although allowable, not all jurisdictions regularly use this protection.

 Child Support

-- May be eligible to collect child support if there is at least one child under 18
+- You may be eligible to collect child support if you have a least one child under age 18.

 Considerations

-- If a potential landlord requires a credit check, that inquiry indicating property owner name and location, may appear on renter’s credit report; inadvertently disclosing potential new address
+- If a potential landlord requires a credit check, that inquiry with the property owner’s name and location may appear on a renter’s credit report.
+This can inadvertently disclose a victim or survivor’s potential new address.

 Computer/Internet Safety…

-- Change all user name and passwords on all online accounts (banking, email, etc.)
+- Change all usernames and passwords on all online accounts (banking, email, etc.).

 Workplace…